jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ---

-For  example, if  your significand  has  3 bits  (`1.b₁b₂`), the  floating-point numbers between 0 and 4 would be:
+For example, if  the precision of the  system is 3 (`1.b₁b₂`),  and the exponent can vary between -1 and 2, the representable floating-point numbers would be:

     |───────|─|─|─|─|───|───|───|───|───────|───────|───────|───────|
     0               1               2               3               4

+Here, there are 4 floating-point numbers  between 1 (included) and 2 (excluded), and 4 floating-point numbers between 2 (included) and 4 (excluded).

-Now, if you  increase the size of  your significand to 4  bits (`1.b₁b₂b₃`), the floating-point numbers between 0 and 4 would become:
+Now,  if  you increase  the  precision  of the  system  to  4 (`1.b₁b₂b₃`),  the representable floating-point numbers would become:

     |───────|||||||||─|─|─|─|─|─|─|─|───|───|───|───|───|───|───|───|
     0               1               2               3               4

+This  time, there  are  8  floating-point numbers  between  1  (included) and  2 (excluded), and 8 floating-point numbers between 2 (included) and 4 (excluded).

 ##
 # Resources